Constanza Airport

 Constanza National Airport (also known as Expedición 14 de Junio National Airport) (IATA: COZ, ICAO: MDCZ) is an airport for domestic flights serving Constanza, a town in the La Vega Province of the Dominican Republic.

+Operations

 After undergoing renovations, it was reopened in May 2006 and renamed Expedicón 14 de Junio National Airport.
 It serves mostly tourist and cargo carriers.
 The airport is in low mountainous terrain 2 km east of Constanza.
 There is rising terrain in all quadrants.
 The Santiago VOR/DME (Ident: SGO) is located 30.7 nmi north-northeast of the airport.

-Airlines and destinations

-The following airlines offer scheduled passenger service: